Oban Camanachd: History

-The Club have enjoyed regular success in the regional and national leagues and cups.
-Possibly the best Camanachd team was the 1970–80s team with quality players, including such internationalists as Ian "Swally" MacIntyre, Bobby Galbraith, Dougie Macintyre, Neil MacDougal, Nigel Evans, Fraser Inglis and Chukie Clark, and were widely expected to lift the Camanachd Cup, but Kyles Athletic beat them four times.
-Chukie Clark was attacked and bitten by a dog during a game at Strachur.
-This Camanachd side failed to live up to their true potential and the club went through a lean patch until Chukie Clark restructured the second team, Lochside Rovers, producing quality players for the senior team like Nonnie MacInnes, Ally MacInnes, Andrew Inglis and Damian Laird.
+The club is consistent with regard to having a record of success in the regional and national leagues as well as cup competitions.
+In the 1970s and 1980s, the team had international footballers like Ian "Swally" MacIntyre, Bobby Galbraith, Dougie Macintyre, Neil MacDougal, Nigel Evans, Fraser Inglis, and Chukie Clark.
+The team appeared in the Camanachd Cup final four times in that period and they all lost to Kyles Athletic.
+At Strachur, Clark got injured due to being bitten by a dog.
+After experiencing a dip in their performance in the competition, Clark rebuilt the second team called Lochside Rovers.

 Oban Camanachd have won the Camanachd Cup on several occasions, most recently with victory over Kingussie in the 1996 final.
 Nonnie Macinnes was captain on the day, but the game was most notable for the performance of Gordon MacIntyre, who had made a miraculous recovery from the loss of an eye that year to score the winning goal.